 Also please note that:

 - The information will be collected by the BC Ministry of Energy, Mines and Low Carbon Innovation under sections 26 (c) and (e) of the Freedom of Information and Protection of Privacy Act for the purposes of administering the Program and potentially contacting them for a follow-up survey.
+This information will also be shared with BC Hydro for the purposes of administering the Program.

 - Section 26 indicates that a public body may collect personal information only if